adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

 Using a proof checker, ultimately means writing a computer program to verify a mathematical reasoning.

-&nbsp;

-In Set Theory, there are **a lot** of garbage statements that are actually syntactically correct.
+In Set Theory, **many** syntactically correct statements are garbage.

-&nbsp;

 For instance, deciding whether the relations
 $$
   \mathbb{N} \in \pi
   \qquad {\textrm{or}} \qquad